 “Tissue engineering has been around for about 30 years.
 While we are not where the original pioneers would want us to be, creating new limbs for example, at a cellular level 3D tissue engineering is providing scientists with a readily available, high quality and standardised substitute to the need to use tissue from animals.”He added:

-“The work we are doing with Mat in the world of antibiotics is just one example of how we are using this technology at Plymouth University.
+“The work we are doing with Mat in the world of antibiotics is just one example of how we are using this technology at University of Plymouth.
 Colleagues are engaging with 3D tissue technology to investigate oral cancer and to mimic such tumours in vitro – adding greatly to our knowledge about the genesis and development of oral cancer.”Dr. Upton added:

 “This sort of technology gives us access to an almost inexhaustible supply of cellular tissue which can be ‘pre-programmed’ to meet our research needs exactly.
 Not only does this give us a valid alternative to using animals, in many cases it provides us with a better standard of alternative.
 To be able to draw on the expertise of colleagues in the same university is not only convenient; it also gives us immense opportunity to really develop our research themes cost-effectively and efficiently.”The team involved with this research includes: Dr Mathew Upton, Dr. Vehid Salih, Dr. Louise Belfield and PhD student Samantha Gould.